-Hail destroys vineyards in Slovenia and Hungary
+Spring hail has demolished vineyards in Slovenia and Hungary.

 This is the second time in as many years that the two eastern European countries have been hit by the freak weather.